avantasia/inventedAttack/README.md

 # inventedAttack.py - A POC attack combining IP SPoofing, SYN Flood and IP Fragmentation
 ##
 I only made this to feed my own curiosity (and for a classroom homework too tbh) since it's not very effective nowadays, but feel free to use it!
+Python 3 required (if you want to use python2 change the print near the end of the script)

 To use it run
 ```